themecentury/newspaper-lite/readme.txt

 All available options can be used from Appearance->Customize

 == Changelog ==

+= 1.0.7 - 2020/01/04 =
+* Fixed: Capitalize Issue Fixed
+* Fixed: Slider issue fixed on disable js
+* Fixed: Error fixed on widgets.php
+* Improvements: No of posts visibility on cateogry dropdown

 = 1.0.6 - 2019/09/30 =
 * Fixed: RTL issue fixed
 * Fixed: Feature slider click issue on chrome
 * Update: Screenshot Update with new pxhere with license

 = 1.0.5 - 2019/06/25 =
 * Update: Theme Changed related to Theme Century
 * Update: Optimized All Settings to User experience

 = 1.0.4 - 2019/03/19 =
 * Notice: Acquire theme from mirrorgrid
 * Update: All mirrorgrid links changed

 = 1.0.3 - 2018/12/31 =
 * Added: About us added
 * Update: Date format for news ticker added
 * Fixed: minor design issue fixed

 = 1.0.2 - 2018/11/30 =
 * Update: Tag updated

 = 1.0.1 - 2018/10/11 =
 * Update: Screenshot change
 * Update: one tag added
 * Update: readme modify

 = 1.0.0 - 2018/08/19 =
 * Initial released